The council's budget for 2020/21 was approved on 25 February 2020.

 The budget proposals were considered at the following meetings where the proposals were formally approved.
 Reports and background papers which were submitted to each of these meetings can be inspected using the links below.

-- Finalisation of budget proposals Cabinet 12 February 2019
+- Finalisation of budget proposals at Cabinet on 5 February 2020

-- Approval of final budget Full Council 21 February 2019
+- Approval of final budget at Full Council on 25 February 2020

 Funding the budget